 This type of sharing rule lets you share records based on their owners.
 The ownership can be categorized based on role, public group, or role-and-subordinate.

-You can also share records based on public groups, different roles, subordinates, and more.
+You can also share records based on public groups, roles, subordinates, etc.

 The criteria-based sharing rules allow you to share records based on criteria.
 This criterion refers to a specific value of a field in a record.

-This one differs from the other sharing rule types.
-Guest user sharing rules only allow read-only access to records to guest users.
+This sharing rule type differs from the others.
+Guest user sharing rules only allow read-only access to records for guest users.
 Such users aren’t authenticated and don’t need login access to the organization.

 One drawback of vertical or hierarchy-based sharing is that they depict no meaning for a lateral share.
 Technically, it is a way to grant one-off access.
 But who has the right to share a record manually?
 The record owner, roles above the hierarchy, and system administrators can manually share a record.